 - About this page:

-Lead-contaminated drinking water in Flint, Michigan recently has drawn national attention to the issue of controlling lead exposure in public drinking water systems.
+Lead-contaminated drinking water in Flint, Michigan has drawn national attention to the issue of controlling lead exposure in public drinking water systems.
 The City of Albany has worked to control lead in its water system for many years; it is one of our standard operating procedures for keeping drinking water clean and safe.
 Many Albany water customers may not know what we do to control lead, or why.
 Please keep reading:

 How does lead get into drinking water?